sebastiandev/scenarious/README.md

 # Scenarious   [![Build Status](https://travis-ci.org/sebastiandev/scenarious.svg?branch=development)](https://travis-ci.org/sebastiandev/scenarious)
 A Tool for creating testing scenarios

-Having fixtures or test scenarios defined in re-usable, combinable, shareable ways is a good thing as well as having them in a format that doesnt require coding habilities to understand them.
+Having fixtures or test scenarios defined in re-usable, combinable, shareable ways is a good thing as well as having them in a format that doesn't require coding abilities to understand them.
 Thats what scenarious offers

 ## Install
 ```pip install scenarious```